secure-systems-lab/dsse/specification.md

 [in-toto] and [TUF] projects.
 This signature scheme (a) avoids relying on canonicalization for security and (b) reduces the possibility of misinterpretation of the payload.
 The serialized payload is encoded as a string and verified by the recipient _before_ deserializing.
-A backwards compatible variant is available.

 ## Overview